canonn-science/Canonn-Scripts/README.md

 - `edsmCoordLocked=false` => If the X, Y, and Z GalCoords are not considered "locked" by EDSM.
 - `missingSkipCount_lt=10` => Less than 10, note that missing skip count is an integer between 0 and 10 based on how many tries we have attempted to get valid data from EDSM.
 If this number meets or exceeds 10, we will no longer try to sync the data.

+To run the command you simply need to execute the node script via one of the following methods:

+- `yarn systemUpdate`
+- `npm run systemUpdate`
+- `pm2 start npm --name="systemUpdate" -- run systemUpdate`

 There are also various flags that can be used based on needs:

 - `--force` => Skip the above listed filters and pull all systems from the Canonn API to forcefully sync with EDSM. **USE WITH CAUTION** as you will likely exceed the EDSM rate-limit if the delay is not set high enough.
 This will also take a large amount of time.